-23. Question: If the supervisor from the host partner organization also has a university appointment, can they also serve as the academic supervisor?

-Response: No. As outlined in the Eligibility criteria of the funding opportunity, the application must include a Primary Supervisor from the host partner organization that is a decision maker and a supervisor with an academic appointment with a university-based HSPR (or related) graduate training program in Canada "and who is a different individual than the decision maker supervisor."
+- 24. Question: If the supervisor from the host partner organization also has a university appointment, can s/he also serve as the academic supervisor?
+Response: No. As outlined in the Eligibility criteria of the funding opportunity, the application must include a Primary Supervisor from the host partner organization that is a senior-level decision maker and a supervisor with an academic appointment with a university-based HSPR (or related) graduate training program in Canada "and who is a different individual than the senior-level decision maker supervisor."
 Note: as per the Eligibility guidelines, for doctoral trainee applicants, the academic supervisor must be the trainee's primary PhD supervisor.
-For post-doctoral applicants, it is possible that the host partner organization will have suggestions for possible academic supervisors with complementary expertise, skills and networks, but it is ultimately the applicant's decision about who to pursue as an academic supervisor.

-- 24. Question: Is the supervisor from the host partner organization expected to have a PhD?
-Response: No. The supervisor from the host partner organization is required to be a "decision maker" that is committed to providing the fellow with professional development, mentorship and support.
-It is her/his professional experience, skills, advice and networks that the decision maker is sharing with the fellow, in addition to a commitment to provide professional development in alignment with CHSPRA's enriched core competencies.
-Please review the "Additional Information" section of the funding opportunity, which includes further detail on the evaluation criteria for both applicants and reviewers. - 25.
-Question: Should the postdoctoral fellow have completed their doctorate degree with the same academic supervisor as the proposed academic supervisor for the HSI Fellowship?
+For post-doctoral applicants, it is possible that the host partner organization will have suggestions for possible academic supervisors with complementary expertise, skills and networks, but it is ultimately the applicant's decision about who to pursue as an academic supervisor. - 25.
+Question: Is the supervisor from the host partner organization expected to have a PhD?
+Response: No. The supervisor from the host partner organization is required to be a "senior-level decision maker" that is committed to providing the fellow with professional development, mentorship and support.
+It is her/his professional experience, skills, advice and networks that the senior-level decision maker is sharing with the fellow, in addition to a commitment to provide professional development in alignment with CHSPRA's enriched core competencies.
+Please review the "Additional Information" section of the funding opportunity, which includes further detail on the evaluation criteria for both applicants and reviewers. - 26.
+Question: Should the postdoctoral fellow have completed his/her doctorate degree with the same academic supervisor as the proposed academic supervisor for the HSI Fellowship?
 Response: No, this is not required.
-Applicants should ensure the proposed academic supervisor meets the eligibility criteria outlined in the funding opportunity, and are encouraged to consider seeking out an academic supervisor whose expertise complements the scope of work that will be pursued with the host partner organization. - 26.
-Question: Is there an eligibility window to have obtained a doctoral degree no more than five years prior to the competition deadline?
+Applicants should ensure the proposed academic supervisor meets the eligibility criteria outlined in the funding opportunity, and are encouraged to consider seeking out an academic supervisor whose expertise complements the scope of work that will be pursued with the host partner organization.

-Response: This eligibility requirement has been removed.
-Candidates who have obtained their doctorate degree prior to the competition deadline are now eligible to apply.
-This approach reduces eligibility barriers for some disciplines and fosters the mobility of talent across sectors, so as to enhance the diversity and excellence of Canada's cadre of trainees.

-- 27. Question: Can the academic supervisor be located at the host institution as well (assuming they have an academic affiliation that allows them to supervise trainees)?
-Response: Yes. - 28.
+- 27. Question: In past years, eligibility for a CIHR Fellowship required applicants to have obtained their doctoral degree no more than five years prior to the competition deadline.
+Does this eligibly requirement pertain to the HSI Fellowship?
+Response: Health System Impact Fellowship applicants are required to have obtained their doctoral degree no more than six years (typically five, but extended to six years this year to account for the impacts of the COVID-19 pandemic) prior to the application deadline.
+Please refer to the criteria outlined in the eligibility section (#1) of the HSI Fellowship funding opportunity. - 28.
+Question: Can the academic supervisor be located at the host institution as well (assuming they have an academic affiliation that allows them to supervise trainees)?
+Response: Yes. - 29.
 Question: Eligibility states that I must be a trainee affiliated with a CIHR eligible institution.
 What does this mean?